Security & privacy

 1. Watch the Network panel.Open your browser's developer tools (F12 or right-click → Inspect), switch to the Network tab, then compress or convert an image.
 You will see the page assets load, but no request that uploads your image.
 There is no large outgoing request carrying the file.

 2. Disconnect from the internet.
-Load any tool page, then turn off Wi-Fi or unplug the network.
-Select an image and run the tool — it still works, because everything happens locally.
-A tool that secretly uploaded your file could not function offline.
+Load a tool page and run it once, so the browser has its working code.
+Then turn off Wi-Fi or unplug the network and run it again on another file — it still works, because everything happens locally.
+A tool that secretly uploaded your file could not finish with the network off.
+Do the run-once step first: without it you are testing whether the code can download, which it cannot, and that proves nothing either way about your file.

 What we do and do not collect